How to Motivate Construction Workers

 We spoke with Aerotek Business Development Executive Josh Miles about his experiences working with construction companies and contractors.
 “Managing motivation is a moving target,” says Miles.
 “It’s constantly changing depending on what phase of the project you’re on, but you have to keep a pulse on it because unmotivated workers will find another opportunity to make equal or more money elsewhere.”

-Here are a few ways you can adapt your approaches to motivation that will improve morale and keep workers engaged.
+Here are some tips on how to motivate your employees to work hard.
+These tips will also improve morale and keep workers engaged.

 Show them a positive attitude